emacs-mirror/emacs/mps/manual/source/mmref/recycle.rst

 as its count has dropped to zero, because there might still be a reference to it from a program variable.
-Instead, the program variables (including the :term:`control stack`) are periodically :term:`scanned`, and any objects which are not referenced from there and which have zero count are reclaimed.
+Instead, the program variables (including the :term:`control stack`) are periodically :term:`scanned <scan>`, and any objects which are not referenced from there and which have zero count are reclaimed.

 Deferred reference counting cannot normally be used unless it is directly supported by the compiler.
 It's more common for modern